dwesterwick/SPTQuestingBots/README.md

 **General:**
 * A flicker occurs whenever EFT spawns bots, even when the Questing Bots spawning system is disabled
-* A [Fika](https://sp-mod.com/mod/2326/project-fika) exception occurs when trying to create keys for bots on client machines.
-They will still unlock doors, but their keys cannot be looted.

 **Objective System:**
 * Mods that add a lot of new quests may cause latency issues that may result in game stability problems and stuttering